-Asthma is characterized by smooth-muscle spasms in the lung and edema or swelling, inflammation, and over-secretion of mucous into the airways.
+Asthma is characterized by smooth-muscle spasms in the lung and edema or swelling, inflammation, and over-secretion of mucus into the airways.
 According to the China Journal of Pediatrics, asthma rates among children rose 64 percent to a prevalence of 1.97% between 1990 and 2000, with some cities having as high as 4.63 percent of their children under 14 with asthma.
 Many specialists have estimated that there has been a 40% increase of asthma even within the last five years in China .

 Moreover, low magnesium intake levels may play a role in the development of asthma with many studies finding that magnesium may even protect against the development of asthma and chronic airway obstruction.
 [14,15] For instance, those who had higher magnesium in their diets had better forced expiratory volume and were less likely to report wheezing in the past 12 months.
 (16) In one study done with 2,566 children in southern California, it was found that low magnesium intakes were associated with lower lung function, with some children functioning as low as 25 percent below normal lung capacities.
 (9) Simultaneously, a magnesium deficiency may affect the activity of our white blood cells called neutrophils and this may actually make asthma attacks worse than they otherwise would be.
 In another study, when measuring asthma patients, it was found that they had lower magnesium levels than their healthy cohorts.

 Magnesium is a Mild Bronchodilator

-Magnesium is a known mild bronchodilator and, as a result, increases in the intake of magnesium in the diet have been proven to be beneficial for lung function responsiveness and decreased wheezing.
+Magnesium is a known mild bronchodilator and, as a result, increasing magnesium in the diet have been proven to be beneficial for lung function responsiveness and decreased wheezing.
 Furthermore, increasing magnesium in the diet has also led to a higher, forced expiratory volume.